- What We Do

 Here are a few things you too might not know about badgers:

-Turns out that the reason we rarely see badgers is because they’re “fossorial,” meaning they spend most of their lives underground.
+Turns out that the reason we rarely see badgers is because they’re “fossorial,” meaning they dig and burrow.
 And they are perfectly designed for this — in fact, the word badger comes from the French word “becheur,” which translates to “digger.”
 Who knew?

 Not only are they equipped with large front paws and curved claws that act as shovels, with smaller rear paws designed to clear away the soil pushed back by the front paws, they also have a third eyelid to keep their eyes free of debris.
 All the better to dig with!